Editorial Guide

 Where honey hides in pantry foods

-Honey often appears in foods marketed as wholesome or natural: granola, cereal, snack bars, bread, crackers, roasted nuts, teas, sauces, dressings, and some sweets.
+Honey often appears in foods marketed as wholesome or natural: granola, cereal, snack bars, bread, crackers, protein bars, roasted nuts, teas, sauces, dressings, and some sweets.
 It can also appear in products that otherwise look plant-based.
 A "dairy-free" granola bar, for example, may still contain honey.

 The practical goal is simple: when buying for vegans, choose plant-based sweeteners.